Madour/NasNas/README.md

 **Documentation** can be found **[here](https://madour.github.io/NasNas/doc)**.

-You can also check **[examples](https://github.com/Madour/NasNas/tree/master/examples)** source code for an overview of what you can do with the framework.
+You can also check **[examples](https://github.com/Madour/NasNas/tree/master/examples)** source code for a small overview of what you can do with the framework.

 ### Showcase

-The following games were made with NasNas :
+The following games were created with NasNas :

 - Warp Runner on [itch](https://madour.itch.io/warp-runner) - source code not available (yet)
 - History Leaks on [itch](https://madour.itch.io/history-leaks) and [github](https://github.com/Madour/GB_OLC_Jam2020)